Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 For $k=1$ this modified neural network architecture recovers the original two-layer feedforward network discussed in Sec. \ref{subsec:twolayer_nn}.
 Note that for $k > 1$, we have two possibilities: First, all the weight vectors $\ket{\vec{w}_{ij}}$ for a given product module with index $i$ can be chosen equal.
 In this case the network is equal to the standard two-layer feedforward network architecture in Eq. \ref{eq:standard_qnn}, but with an activation function of degree $2k$ instead of quadratic.
 However, we can also allow the weight vectors to be different from each other within the same product module, in which case the network has a similar structure to so called sigma-pi-sigma networks \cite{shin_pisigma_1991,li_sigmapisigma_2003}.

-Formally, the new neural network architecture still does not satisfy the universal approximation theorem, as the activation function remains polynomial.
-However, as we can increase the (even) degree of the activation function arbitrarily by increasing $k$, one can reasonably hope that this will become irrelevant for large networks and real-world datasets.
-Furthermore, for more general classical networks of sigma-pi-sigma type, there are universal approximation results which don't require a non-polynomial activation function \cite{luo_sup_2000,long_uniform_2007}.
-As our architecture is not fully equivalent to those classical neural networks, we leave it for future work to give a more rigorous analysis of the universality of our quantum neural network.
+Formally, the above proposed quantum neural network architecture still does not satisfy the universal approximation theorem, as the activation function remains polynomial.
+However, as we can increase the (even) degree of the activation function arbitrarily by increasing $k$, we conjecture that this will become irrelevant for large networks and real-world datasets.
+Furthermore, for more general classical neural networks of sigma-pi-sigma type, which are structurally similar to our QNN architecture, universal approximation results, which don't require a non-polynomial activation function, are discussed in Refs.~\cite{luo_sup_2000,long_uniform_2007}.

+We note that the original SWAP test-based QNN architecture (Eq.~\eqref{eq:standard_qnn}), as well as its generalization to a QNN with product layer (Eq.~\ref{eq:product_layer}), can be thought of as parametrized quantum circuits with \emph{parallel encodings}, where the data encoding circuit is repeatedly applied over multiple subsystems.
+It was shown that such redundancy can increase a quantum circuits expressivity in Refs.~\cite{GilVidal2020,Schuld2021b}.

-Nevertheless, in Sec. \ref{sec:numerics} and Appendix \ref{app:spiral} we will give numerical evidence (using the parity check and the $n$-spiral task) which lets us conjecture that, by increasing the number of product modules as well as the number $k$ of factor modules contained within each of them, the proposed architecture can indeed learn certain hard classical datasets in arbitrary dimensions.
+In Sec. \ref{sec:numerics} we give numerical evidence showing that, by increasing the number of product modules as well as the number $k$ of factor modules contained within each of them, the proposed architecture can indeed learn certain hard classical datasets, like the parity check and the $n$-spiral task, in arbitrary dimensions.